kenny-goh/jobshopplannerdemo/README.md

-# JOB SHOP DEMO
+# JOB SHOP PLANNER DEMO

-Job Shop Planner Demo using React as front end and Python as optimiser/backend
+Job Shop Planner Demo using React as frontend and Python as optimiser/backend